- Acrobat User Guide

-Acrobat Pro does not allow you to author layers that change visibility according to the zoom level.
-However, you can highlight a portion of a layer that is especially important by creating a bookmark that magnifies or hides the layer using page actions.
-You can also add links that let users click a visible or invisible link to navigate to or zoom in on a layer.
+Acrobat Pro doesn't let you author layers that change visibility based on the zoom level.
+However, you can highlight a portion of a layer by creating a bookmark that magnifies or hides the layer using page actions.
+You can also add links that let users select a visible or invisible link to navigate to or zoom in on a layer.

-To retain layers when you convert InDesign CS documents to PDF in Acrobat Pro, make sure that Compatibility is set to Acrobat 6.0 (PDF 1.5) or higher.
-Additionally, make sure that Create Acrobat Layers is selected in the Export Adobe PDF dialog box.
+To retain layers when you convert InDesign CS documents to PDF in Acrobat Pro, make sure that Compatibility is set to Acrobat 6 (PDF 1.5) or higher.
+Also, ensure that Create Acrobat Layers is selected in the Export Adobe PDF dialog box.

 Information can be stored on different layers of a PDF.
 The layers that appear in the PDF are based on the layers created in the original application.
 Use the Layers panel to examine layers and show or hide the content associated with each layer.
 Items on locked layers cannot be hidden.

 Some layers may be organized into nested groups with a parent layer.
 Other layers may be in groups with no parent layer.